DeepthiShreeya/Melanoma-Detection-Using-Custom-CNN/README.md

 ## Acknowledgements
 - This project was inspired by Upgrad IIIT Bangalore PG program on ML and AI.
 - This project was based on Convolutional Neural Networks Tutorial of this course.
-- This project was inspired by Ayush_Bansal and Dilpreet_Kaur

 ## Contact